Develop your vision in a film program that goes beyond training and convention.

 Our students graduate with conceptual skills, technical dexterity, and professional networks that enable them to pursue lifelong careers in filmmaking.
 As they enter the field, alumni draw from their robust experiences at CCA, including teaching undergraduate film students and collaborating with curators and visual artists, to forge unique creative paths.
 Whether they choose commercial film or expanded cinema or experimental media, alumni find exciting opportunities that challenge them to redefine contemporary cinema.

 - Visual artist

 Our two-year program is designated for those with a bachelor’s degree in film, visual studies, or a related fine arts field.
 Most of our applicants are self-driven filmmakers who are excited to join a collaborative community.
-Overall, placement is based on the strength of your portfolio and transcripts.
-After you submit all materials, you’ll be contacted for an online or on-campus interview with the graduate program manager or a faculty member.
+Overall, admission is based on the strength of your portfolio and transcripts.

 - Resume/curriculum vitae

 Please outline your educational and professional background and relevant experiences and activities, including community work.
 Resumes/CVs must be in PDF document format.